 For more information see our main Visa page.

-An MPhil thesis (up to 50,000 words) must be an original work or a critical exposition of existing knowledge.
 All students are initially registered for the MPhil degree.
-Those students who wish to proceed to a PhD must upgrade within 18 months (30 months for part-time students).
+To proceed to a PhD all students must upgrade within 18 months (30 months for part-time students).

 Find out about the research interests of our current students.